Popular Billings Waterpark Reopens After Months Long Closure

 Now the site of the LaQuinta hotel on South Frontage Road, Big Splash Waterpark was built in 1992, according to this paywalled Billings Gazette article.
 It was purchased by Billings businessman John Dehler in 1994 who operated the large outdoor waterpark until it closed in 2008 when The Reef opened at the Big Horn Resort.
 The Big Splash property was finally leveled in 2012 for development.

-I spoke with Big Horn Resorts James Franz today (1/17) who told me The Reef had been closed since April 2021 for a million-dollar update to the park's equipment.
-The huge indoor waterpark is currently open to guests and non-hotel guests on Friday, Saturday, and Sunday and they're hoping to add Thursday soon.
+I spoke with The Big Horn Resorts Management team today who told me The Reef had been closed since April 2021 for environmental underground updates.
+The huge indoor waterpark is currently open seasonal hours to guests and non-hotel guests on Thursday and Friday evenings 4p-9p, Saturday 10a-9p and Sunday 10a-7p.